SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Analysis of the SED Models for the 13 SDF Galaxies at

-The distributions of \EBminV and $\beta$ are similar for each subsample of galaxies, whether they have \fesc$\lesssim$ 0.3 or \fesc$\gtrsim$ 0.3.
-Then according to the model values, under similar conditions of dust attenuation and nebular emission, a galaxy can have {\it either a high or a low implied escape fraction}.
-More subtle trends can be seen in Fig.~\ref{figure8}.
-Fig~\ref{figure8}a indicates that bluer implied UV-slopes correspond with lower implied \EBminV values.
-At given CIGALE-fit \EBminV values, the implied $\beta$-values at $z\simeq6$ seem to be steeper than those at $z\simeq0$ found from the Calzetti/Meurer relation \citep{Calzetti2000, Meurer1999}.
-This is expected since higher redshift galaxies tend to have younger stellar populations and lower metallicity and extinction, and therefore bluer UV-continuum than low redshift galaxies.
+Fig~\ref{figure8}a indicates that bluer implied $\beta$ corresponds with lower implied \EBminV values.
+At given CIGALE-fit \EBminV values, the implied $\beta$-values at $z\simeq6$ seem to be steeper than those at $z\simeq0$ found from the Calzetti/Meurer relation \citep{Calzetti2000, Meurer1999} by about --0.4 in $\beta$.
+This is expected, and agrees with observations \citep[\eg\ ][]{bouwens2014, Labbe2010}, since higher redshift galaxies tend to have younger stellar populations and lower metallicity and extinction, and therefore bluer UV-continuum than low redshift galaxies.

-Fig.~\ref{figure8}b and~\ref{figure8}c also show slight trends of implied \fesc\ with other parameters: lower implied \fesc\ values appear to be somewhat more likely for galaxies with bluer $\beta$-values and lower \EBminV values.
-The trend between \fesc\ and \EBminV seems to be contrary to that observed in local systems, where the \fesc-value drops in systems that have more significant dust extinction.
-The relationship between \fesc\ and the UV $\beta$ is also interesting, as it suggests that the LyC may be producing high nebular emission instead of contributing to escaping LyC radiation.
-In conclusion, there thus seem to be mild, and very noisy, correlations at $z\simeq6$ between the CIGALE model \fesc, $\beta$, and \EBminV-values, in the sense that the implied \fesc\ may trend to higher values for both redder model UV-slopes and for higher model \EBminV values.

-The uncertainties of these values are large, especially for higher implied \fesc\ values.
-This agrees with Fig.~\ref{figure3} that ID07, with a best-fit implied \fesc\ of 1, had $\chi^2$ distributions with had similar statistics for fits with lower values of implied \fesc, while the other distributions with lower implied \fesc\ values as best-fit did not.
-Further IR spectroscopic data on these galaxies with the \textit{James Webb Space Telescope} will be needed to investigate this possibility.

-These trends, if real and supported by further JWST data, may suggest that galaxies with higher immediate star-formation rates may have produced more dust and extinction with higher \EBminV and somewhat redder UV slopes, as their stellar population may have needed to age enough (\ie\ ages $\gtrsim$ 3--30 Myr) for supernovae to have occurred, additional dust to be created, and the UV $\beta$-slopes to have further flattened and reddened.
-The somewhat higher implied \fesc\ values may then require these somewhat older and redder stellar populations with more dust to create sufficient holes in the ISM (due to SNe and/or weak AGN outflows) so that some LyC can escape, at least for a period of time, which may be related to the age of their immediate past stellar population.
+Fig.~\ref{figure8}b and~\ref{figure8}c do not show strong trends between the parameters.
+At best, very weak relationships can be seen between redder $\beta$ or \EBminV with lower \fesc.
+Fig.~\ref{figure8}d and e using the Dense Basis \fesc-values do not show any significant trends.
+This suggests that some other factors besides nebular emission or dust extinction may contribute to LyC escaping the galaxies.